albar965/littlenavmap-manual/src/en/GLOSSARY.rst

     VHF omni directional radio range - radio navaid.

 VORDME
-    VHF omni directional radio range with distance measuring equipment- radio navaid.
+    VHF omni directional radio range with distance measuring equipment - radio navaid.

 VORTAC
     Co-located VHF omnidirectional range (VOR) beacon and tactical air navigation system (TACAN) beacon.

 Userpoint
     An user defined waypoint like a bookmark, point of interest or visual reporting point (VRP).

 User Feature
     Any display object like traffic patterns or measurment lines which can be added or removed by the user.

 UTC
     Universal coordinated time.
-Also: Greenwich time or zulu time.
+Also Zulu time.

 VRP
     Visual reporting point for VFR flights.
 An userpoint type.

 Waypoint

-    Navaid defined by coordinates.
+    It is a navaid defined by coordinates.
+Synonym for intersection in this manual.